neurostuff/compose-docs/blog/2025-6-20-ai-review.md

 ## **LLMs for Neuroscientific Information Extraction**

-Historically, developing AI models for information extraction required a large number of annotated examples required for training, making it impossible to apply in low-data fields like neuroimaging.
-However, modern LLMs can interpret scientific text without extensive domain-specific training.
-It is now possible to  automatically extract information from articles, even in areas where there are very few existing human-labeled examples.
-This approach, called "**zero-shot learning**", means modern LLMs can extract information without task-specific training.
+Traditionally, building AI models for information extraction required large annotated datasets, which limited their use in fields like neuroimaging with little labeled data.
+Modern LLMs change this by interpreting scientific text without domain-specific training.
+Using zero-shot learning, they can now extract information from articles even without task-specific examples.

-By prompting LLMs carefully, we can extract verifiable details—like sample size, diagnosis, age range, tasks, and modalities—from more than 30,000 studies in the NeuroStore database.
+By prompting LLMs carefully, we can extract verifiable details—like sample size, diagnosis, age range, tasks, and modalities—from more than **30,000 studies in the NeuroStore database**.
 These details are displayed during curation, making it easier to compare studies and decide which to include.

 ![Figure 1](img/ai_extraction_workflow.png)
 Figure 1\.
 High-level overview of Zero Shot Information Extraction using LLM prompting